 Industry analysis suggests that degoogling exists on a sliding scale.
 Some practitioners might replace Google Search with DuckDuckGo, while others construct entirely self-hosted infrastructure — eliminating Google from every conceivable digital interaction.

-• Running custom Android derivatives • Using exclusively open-source software • Maintaining personal cloud and communication infrastructure
+• Running your own custom Android versions • Sticking to open-source software only • Setting up your own personal cloud and messaging systems

-This approach reflects a growing industry focus on personal digital sovereignty — where individual control trumps convenience.
+This approach shows how the industry is increasingly focused on personal digital sovereignty — basically, putting individual control ahead of convenience.

 The Community's Evolving Perspective

-Whether this signals a broader shift toward digital self-determination remains to be seen — but it certainly marks a controversial moment in the ongoing privacy revolution.
+We'll have to wait and see if this actually signals a bigger move toward digital self-determination — but it's definitely a controversial moment in the privacy revolution that's been building.